ether-camp/public/reputation.md

 It easily can be seen that dominant strategy here is to activily participate in the content rating from the user's main account.

 ## Moderation
-(*TODO!!!*)
+The proposed reputation system is not absolutely attack-proof, thus it requires additional regulation mechanisms to adjust user's karma values if community decides that he can be considered maleficient.
+These moderation functions can be performed only by trustful users with a lot of karma, *the elders*.
+Moreover, to prevent the situation when of the elders became maleficient or there exists some clique of the elders who decided to *defect* at some point we need to choose the moderators randomly and rotate them periodically.
+Also, to control the moderation process itself we can propose a metamoderator role, which will be able to decline the moderators actions due to some cases.

 ### Elders, shamans and chief

-Shamans can punish with a lowing coefficient on the few nexts posts or bless with additional labels for the post, chief can decline shamans offers.
+Shamans can punish those who choose to defect with a lowering coefficient on the few nexts posts or bless with additional labels for the post, chief can decline shamans offers.
-(*TODO: Can chief punish and reward by himself?*)

 ### Turnover of power
-Every week 10 shamans and 1 chief randomly choosen among the elders.
+Every week 10 shamans and 1 chief are randomly choosen among the elders.
 If there are not enough elders, number of shamans will be lower.

 ## Kudos as a measure of project's quality
 Every voter which proved his trustful status can vote also for the projects (camps).
 They have amount of **kudos** which is linear function of karma: